Key Takeaways

 From Infrared to Passive Infrared: PIR Sensors Defined

 In the early 70s, the first ‘infrared detection intrusion system‘ was patented by Herbert L Berman.
-Arguably, this is the first example of a passive infrared (PIR) sensor: Motion is detected by sensing the change in the surrounding thermal radiation caused by movement.
+This is the first example of a passive infrared (PIR) sensor: Motion is detected by sensing the change in the surrounding thermal radiation caused by movement.
 The sensors are ‘passive’ infrared as they do not ‘emit’ any thermal radiation themselves.

-Depending on the set-up of the PIR sensor, the change in electric charge detected in the sensor will trigger a certain event such as an alarm sounding, turning on a light, or notifying the authorities.
+Depending on the setup of the PIR sensor, the change in electric charge detected in the sensor will trigger a certain event, such as an alarm sounding, turning on a light, or notifying the authorities.

 PIR can be contrasted with ‘active’ IR sensors.
-In an active sensor, an emitter sends out infrared energy to a receiver.
-The default state is for the ‘beam’ to be received, this indicating that nothing is blocking its path.
+In an active sensor, an emitter sends infrared energy to a receiver.
+The default state is for the ‘beam’ to be received, indicating that nothing is blocking its path.
 Where the beam is interrupted, this indicates that motion is present.

 What Are the Benefits of PIR Sensors?